koukouvagia/LiteSTL/README.md

 ## Introduction

 `LiteSTL` is a quite simplified version of `STL`, which is based on `C++ 11`.
-It is only a small project for parctice.
+It is only a small project for practice.

 ## Reference